vijjiGi/Todo-App/README.md

 Then we access this into index.js..

-Note:Button,Card,Form are import from react-bootstrap..
+Note:Button,Card,Form are import from react-bootstrap..TiTick,MdCancel are the symbols import from React-icons